Find Business Schools

 • Benefits Coordinator

-In the United States, there were 15,800 jobs for Compensation and Benefits Manager in 2016.
+In 2016, there was an estimated number of 15,800 jobs in the United States for Compensation and Benefits Manager.
 New jobs are being produced at a rate of 5.1% which is below the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Compensation and Benefits Manager by 2026.
 There will be an estimated 1,200 positions for Benefits Manager per year.

 undefined